What To Do If Santander Have Refused Your Mortgage

 How strict is Santander as a mortgage lender?

-Santander are just as strict as other high street banks and building societies with their mortgage lending criteria.
-You might, however, find it particularly difficult to get approved by them if you have certain types of bad credit such as a default in the last 12 months or a recent CCJ.
+Santander is just as strict as other high street banks and building societies with mortgage lending criteria.
+You might, however, find it particularly difficult to get approved by them if you have certain types of bad credit, such as a default in the last 12 months or a recent CCJ.

-The bank is also strict when it comes to self-employed customers with declining profits, non-standard construction properties and borrowers over the age of 70.
+The bank is also strict about self-employed customers with declining profits, non-standard construction properties, and borrowers over the age of 70.

-If you’ve been declined for any of these reasons, or think you might be, don’t forget that the right mortgage broker might be able to help you get your plans back on track, either with Santander after an appeal or another lender with more flexible criteria.
+If you’ve been declined for any of these reasons or think you might be, don’t forget that the right mortgage broker can help you get your plans back on track, either with Santander after an appeal or with another lender with more flexible criteria.

 How long does Santander take to process a mortgage application?

-The average amount of time a mortgage application takes to process from start to finish is usually around three weeks.
+The average time it takes to process a mortgage application from start to finish is around three weeks.

 Very straightforward applications might be completed quicker, but if issues such as bad credit or complex income are a factor, it might take longer.